 Use a retirement calculator to find out how much money you'll need to save each year to accumulate your target portfolio.

-Let's imagine that you're 30.
-You have $20,000 currently saved.
-You want to retire at age 65.
+Assume that you're 30, you currently have $20,000 saved, and you want to retire at 65.
 You want a retirement income of $70,000, of which $25,000 will come from Social Security and the other $45,000 will come from your portfolio.
-You assume a 4 percent inflation rate, 25 percent tax rate and 7 percent rate of return on your portfolio investments.
+For the sake of this example, assume a 4% inflation rate, 25% tax rate, and 7% rate of return on your portfolio investments.

-Under those conditions, you'll need to put aside $24,000 per year to have a good shot at your retirement portfolio lasting until you turn 99, according to US News' retirement calculator.
+Under these conditions, you'll need to put aside $24,000 per year to have a good shot at your retirement portfolio lasting until you turn 99.

-Put your plan into action!
-Start socking away money.
-Trim your grocery bill, don't dine at restaurants as often, take a frugal vacation and use lots of other money-saving tactics to help you shovel more cash into your retirement accounts.
+Put your plan into action as soon as possible, and remember that it's never too late to start saving and investing your earnings.
+Trim your grocery bill, dine at restaurants infrequently, take a frugal vacation, and use lots of other money-saving tips to help move more cash into your retirement accounts each year.

 Invest the money that's in your retirement portfolio based on your age, your risk tolerance, and your income goals.
-As a general rule of thumb, 110 minus your age is the amount of money you should keep in equities (stocks), with the rest in bonds and cash equivalents.
-If you're 30, for example, keep 110 - 30 = 80 percent of your portfolio in stocks, with the rest in bonds and cash, and rebalance yearly.
+As a rule of thumb, 110 minus your age is the percentage of the money you should keep in equities (stocks), with the rest in bonds and cash equivalents.
+If you're 30, for example, keep 110 - 30 = 80% of your portfolio in stocks, with the rest in bonds and cash, and rebalance yearly.